bowman2001/perplexdoc/content/doc/basic/link/index.md

 Internet references or short “links” are the binding fabric of the web.
 Markdown encourages their use by providing a few{/}simple markup options.
 {.p-first} <!--more-->

 Irrespective of the way which type of link syntax we use, their layout looks the same.
-Perplex distinguishes only between **internal links** to our own website and **external links** to others by applying a different color for their decoration.
+Perplex distinguishes between **internal links** to our own website and **external links** to others.

 ## Syntax